 Of course, there are possible exceptions and TurboTax can help you identify if any of these situations apply to you when you're completing your tax return.

 Often, investment income includes interest and dividends.
 The income you receive from interest and unqualified dividends are generally taxed at your ordinary income tax rate.
 Certain dividends, on the other hand, can receive special tax treatment, which are usually taxed at lower long-term capital gains tax rates.
 Your investment brokerage company should provide information about whether your dividends are qualified or not.

 Gains and losses from investment sales

 You typically only have to pay taxes on the sale of investments when you receive a gain.
-To figure this out, you have to subtract the cost basis of your investment, which is normally what you paid, from the sale price to see if you had a gain.
+To figure this out, you have to subtract the cost basis of your investment, which is normally what you paid, from the sale price to see if you had a gain or a loss.